-Students follow a two science core programme.
-However, if you are hoping to pursue a science-related career, such as Medicine, Veterinary Science or Dentistry, then choosing to study three science GCSEs is the more appropriate option.
-The Science Department are an enthusiastic, motivated and committed team who are passionate about science and would like to see many students joining the school choose the three Science GCSE option.
+Students follow a two Science programme.
+However, if you are hoping to pursue a science-related career, such as Medicine, Veterinary Science or Dentistry, then choosing to study three Science GCSEs is the more appropriate option.
+The Science Department are an enthusiastic, motivated and committed team who are passionate about Science and would like to see many students joining the school choose the three Science GCSE option.

-Both routes will allow you to access the A level and IB Diploma science courses that have been studied to GCSE level.
-You will, however, need to achieve a minimum of a grade 6 in the particular science subject you want to study at A/IB level.
-In addition, to study Chemistry or Physics at A level or IB Diploma level you will also need a minimum of a grade 6 in GCSE Maths.
+Both routes will allow you to access the A Level Science courses that have been studied to GCSE level.
+You will, however, need to achieve a minimum of a grade 6 in the particular Science subject you want to study at A Level.
+In addition, to study Chemistry or Physics at A Level you will also need a minimum of a grade 6 in GCSE Maths.
 We aim to promote the study of the sciences in ways that help you to develop curiosity about the natural world, give you an insight into how science works and enable you to appreciate its relevance to your everyday lives.
 The scope and nature of the study will be broad, coherent, practical and satisfying.
 It should encourage you to be inspired, motivated and challenged by the subject and its achievements.